GaloisInc/cclyzerpp/doc/implementation.rst

   of the relations.
 - ``subset.project`` includes only the files necessary to run the subset analysis and export the core points-to relations.
-- ``subset-and-unification.project`` includes only the files necessary to run the both the subset and unification analyses and export the core points-to relations for both.
 - ``unification.project`` includes only the files necessary to run the unification analysis and export the core points-to relations.